 The Company makes deposits in U.S. dollars for the maintenance of aircraft and engines, which will be used in future events as established in certain lease agreements.
-The Company has the right to choose to carry out the maintenance internally or through its suppliers.

 Maintenance deposits do not exempt the Company, as a lessee, from contractual obligations related to the maintenance or the risk associated with operating activities.
-These deposits can be replaced by bank guarantees or letters of credit (SBLC - stand by letter of credit) as according to the conditions established in the aircraft lease.
-These letters can be executed by the lessors if the maintenance of the aircraft and engines does not occur according to the review schedule.
-Several aircraft lease agreements do not require maintenance deposits and have credit bills to ensure the maintenance is carried out in the scheduled periods.
-Until December 31, 2022, no credit bill had been executed against the Company.
+These deposits can be replaced by bank guarantees or letters of credit (SBLC - stand by letter of credit) as according to the conditions established in the aircraft lease agreement.
+The Company has the right to choose to perform maintenance internally or through its suppliers.
+As of December 31, 2023, no letter of credit had been executed against the Company.